-- We have weekly Baby Story and Playtime for ages 0-2, Preschool Storytime for ages 2-5, and Family Storytimes for ages K-2 that create a solid foundation in early literacy, foster a love of books and reading, and give children and their caregivers the opportunity to socialize, create, and play.
+- We have a weekly Preschool Storytime for ages 2-5, as well as other programs for ages K-5 that create a solid foundation in early literacy, foster a love of books and reading, and give children and their caregivers the opportunity to socialize, create, and play.

 - In our STAR Readers program, volunteers regularly read and share stories with children ages 0-5 to promote the joy of books and reading.